-The 32 coastal SACs and 34 coastal SPAs described in the previous section may have qualifying features that are screened into, or out of, the AA.
+The 32 coastal SACs and 77 coastal SPAs described in the previous section may have qualifying features that are screened into, or out of, the AA.
 The following sections discuss the aspects of the project that may impact the qualifying features of the European sites, namely:

-- Physical presence of the survey vessels and equipment; - Underwater noise from operation of geophysical survey equipment and survey vessels and any noise/disturbance from the operation of the pipeline mini-dredger; - Localised disturbance to seabed sediments during operation of the pipeline minidredger - Routine emissions and discharges during vessel operations; - Accidental events.
+- Physical presence of the survey vessels and equipment; - Underwater noise from operation of geophysical survey equipment and survey vessels and any noise/disturbance from the operation of the pipeline mini-dredger and installation of the rock filter units; - Localised disturbance to seabed sediments during operation of the pipeline minidredger and installation of the rock filter units; - Routine emissions and discharges during vessel operations; - · Accidental events.